What's New in this Firefox 4 Beta

 Although Firefox for the desktop and mobile are built on the same technology platform, there are differences that will require developers to make changes to their add-ons in order to become compatible with Firefox 4 Beta for Android and Maemo.
 Visit the Electrolysis and Add-ons wiki page and the Add-ons Training Week documentation to learn more.What’s under the hood

 - The same browser engine as Firefox 4.0 beta for desktop

 - Leading Web compatibility

 - Offline storage

-- Users who have a large desktop profile using Firefox Sync may see some performance issues during the initial sync process.
+- Users who have a large desktop profile using Firefox Sync may see some performance issues.
 We are working to improve this in future releases.

 - Major changes to Firefox for mobile have been made which have resulted in multiple add-ons to break.
 Developers, please see the Electrolysis and Add-ons wiki and the Add-ons Training Week documentation to help you make your add-on compatible with Firefox.

 - Adobe Flash and other plugins are not supported.
 Currently, enabling the Flash plugin results in a compromised user experience across Firefox for mobile.